shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 ### Final thoughts

-I know I am far from perfect but I know with absolute confidence that I have good manners, I always try to show respect, I am polite and courteous.
+I know I am far from perfect, but I know with absolute confidence that I have good manners, I always try to show respect, I am polite and courteous.
+I am always happy to accept when I am wrong and the first to offer a sincere apology.

+I'm also willing to help others to change for the better.
+Self improvement never stops, it is a continual learning process.

+I'm not afraid to stand my ground when I know that I am right, and I'm happy to be surrounded by people better than me that I can learn from.

+But being around rude, arrogant, bad mannered and inconsiderate people just bugs me and I do not have time for them.

 However this post is a good reminder for me to continue being mindful of such things and acknowledge those times I fail to do so.

-Can you honestly say the same?